Senior Democrat decries Republican attacks on U.S. Supreme Court pick Jackson | Law-Order

 Senior Democrat decries Republican attacks on U.S. Supreme Court pick Jackson

-The Senate Judiciary Committee's Democratic chairman on Thursday decried Republican attacks on U.S. Supreme Court nominee Ketanji Brown Jackson during her confirmation hearing while experts from the nation's leading lawyers group dismissed Republican claims that she was "soft on crime" including child pornography.
-The committee held its final of four days of its confirmation hearing for Jackson, who President Joe Biden has nominated to become the first Black woman to serve on the nation's top judicial body.
+As the committee held the fourth and final day of Jackson's confirmation hearing, Senate Majority Leader Chuck Schumer, a Democrat, said the chamber was "on track" to confirm the federal appellate judge to the lifetime job before its expected break for Easter on April 8.
+President Joe Biden nominated Jackson in February to become the first Black woman to serve on the nation's top judicial body.

-The Senate Judiciary Committee's Democratic chairman on Thursday decried Republican attacks on U.S. Supreme Court nominee Ketanji Brown Jackson during her confirmation hearing while experts from the nation's leading lawyers group dismissed Republican claims that she was "soft on crime" including child pornography.
+Senior Senate Democrats on Thursday decried Republican attacks on U.S. Supreme Court nominee Ketanji Brown Jackson during her confirmation hearing while experts from the nation's leading lawyers group dismissed Republican claims that she was "soft on crime" including child pornography.
+As the committee held the fourth and final day of Jackson's confirmation hearing, Senate Majority Leader Chuck Schumer, a Democrat, said the chamber was "on track" to confirm the federal appellate judge to the lifetime job before its expected break for Easter on April 8.

-The committee held its final of four days of its confirmation hearing for Jackson, who President Joe Biden has nominated to become the first Black woman to serve on the nation's top judicial body.
-The panel is likely vote on April 4 on whether to send her nomination to the full Senate for a final confirmation vote.
+President Joe Biden nominated Jackson in February to become the first Black woman to serve on the nation's top judicial body.
+The committee is likely vote on April 4 on whether to send her nomination to the full Senate for a final confirmation vote.
 Jackson concluded two days of marathon testimony on Wednesday night, facing repeated attacks by several Republicans who accused her of being lenient in her previous role as a federal trial court judge in sentencing child pornography offenders.

 If confirmed, Jackson would be the 116th justice to serve on the high court, the sixth woman and the third Black person.
 With Jackson on the bench, the court for the first time would have four women and two Black justices.